fivetran/dbt_amplitude_source/README.md

 ```

 ### Step 4: Configure event date range
 Because of the typical volume of event data, you may want to limit this package's models to work with a more recent date range.
 Therefore we have added the functionality to filter records via the `amplitude__date_range_start` and `amplitude__date_range_end` variables within the `stg_amplitude__event` model.
-The default date range starts at '2020-01-01' and ends one month past the current day, but you may configure it in your root `dbt_project.yml` file:
+The default date range starts at `'2020-01-01'` and extends up to and including the current date.
+You can configure this in your root `dbt_project.yml` file:

 ```yml
 vars: